Training structure

 Faculty of Science

-The aim of this course is to implement the projects defined in the B2I course in M1S2.
+The objective of this EU is to enable the implementation of projects defined within the framework of the M1S2 B2I EU.

-- Independent tutored work by groups of students: readjustment of project objectives and methodology if necessary, data acquisition, ecological and/or evolutionary analyses and interpretations according to the provisional timetable defined in M1S2, presentation of results at a colloquium common to all courses.
+- Independent work supervised by a group of students: readjustment of project objectives and methodology if necessary, data acquisition, ecological and/or evolutionary analyses and interpretations according to the provisional schedule defined in M1S2, presentation of results at a joint symposium for the different courses.

 B2I integration week